-The Non-GAAP measures presented include Adjusted Fully-Converted Net Income excluding special items, gross refining margin excluding special items, EBITDA excluding special items and net debt to capitalization ratio excluding special items.
-Special items for the periods presented relate to our share of the SBR LCM inventory adjustment, net changes in fair value of contingent consideration, gains on land sales, and loss on the formation of the SBR equity method investment.
+The Non-GAAP measures presented include Adjusted Fully-Converted Net Income (Loss) excluding special items, gross refining margin excluding special items, EBITDA excluding special items and net debt to capitalization ratio excluding special items.
+Special items for the periods presented relate to LCM inventory adjustments, our share of the SBR LCM inventory adjustment, net changes in fair value of contingent consideration, gains on land sales, and loss (gain) loss on the formation of the SBR equity method investment, investment, loss on extinguishment of debt and termination of Inventory Intermediation Agreement, and gain on land sales.
 See "Notes to Non-GAAP Financial Measures" below for more details on all special items disclosed.
 Although we believe that Non-GAAP financial measures, excluding the impact of special items, provide useful supplemental information to investors regarding the results and performance of our business and allow for helpful period-over-period comparisons, such Non-GAAP measures should only be considered as a supplement to, and not as a substitute for, or superior to, the financial measures prepared in accordance with GAAP.

-Adjusted Fully-Converted Net Income and Adjusted Fully-Converted Net Income Excluding Special Items
+Adjusted Fully-Converted Net Income (Loss) and Adjusted Fully-Converted Net Income (Loss) Excluding Special Items